Koh Tao - The Island

 OUR RETREAT IN OCTOBER… TROPICAL AUTUMN

-With very beautiful warm sunny days, calm flat seas and superb diving conditions.
+Very beautiful warm sunny days, calm flat seas and superb diving conditions.
 Water & Air temperature drops a little as we enter the ‘winter’ months but it’s still tropical.
 This is my favourite time of the year on the island, good visibility, low humidity and of course sunsets to die for.
 Average daytime air & water temperature is around 28 degrees.
 Fish life is abundant at this time of year too, the famous whale shark often comes out to give us a visit, especially during October, and there are not as many divers.